KavrakiLab/visual-pushing-grasping/README.md

 This repository provides PyTorch code for training and testing VPG policies with deep reinforcement learning in both simulation and real-world settings on a UR5 robot arm.
 This is the reference implementation for the paper:

+### Kavrakilab Setup:

+1. Realsense gets plugged into styx.
+2. On styx, run ./realsense-exe
+3. On the realtime machine, run calibrate.py.

 ### Learning Synergies between Pushing and Grasping with Self-supervised Deep Reinforcement Learning

 [PDF](https://arxiv.org/pdf/1803.09956.pdf) | [Webpage & Video Results](http://vpg.cs.princeton.edu/)